CBIIT/p2p-datasci/resources.md

 ## Resources for Building Your Data Science Skillset

-This list of resources is designed to give you material to study from, or groups to study with.  **The list will be updated with any [resources you send us](mailto:NCICBIITDataScienceTraining@mail.nih.gov)** (email link).
+This list of resources is designed to give you material to study from, or groups to study with.  **The list will be updated with any [resources you send us](mailto:NCICBIITDataScienceTraining@mail.nih.gov)**.
 Current resources include:

 ### HPC and Batch Computing